amamitpandey/tuts/java_sb_questions_Set2.md

 -	Different types of Collections
 -	What all the Collections you used in the project or in your experience
 -	What is Hashmap and how it works internally?
--	What’s Concurrent Hashmap and how it works?
+-	What’s Concurrent Hashmap and how it works? : same as hasMap
 -	Difference between Hashmap & Concurrent Hashmap?: hashmap for single thread while concurrent is for multithread, fail fast & fail safe
 -	What’s LinkedList and how it works: used key, value, pointer
--	What collection will be used in the scenario for simultaneous read & add operation: ConcurrentHashMap, there is no key/value, fast, map.put("A", "Apple"); String value = map.get("A");
+-	What collection will be used in the scenario for simultaneous read & add operation: ConcurrentHashMap, there is key/value, fast, map.put("A", "Apple"); String value = map.get("A");

 ORM: